 A ‘ritual’ that I do on my family oversea trips is to take picture of my wife pushing my two daughters on a trolley at the airport departure lounge.
 From toddlers to now teens, lining up the pictures over the years certainly bring back fond memories and adds fun to our vacation album.

-The rest-stops along the highway PTT petrol stations featured clean toilets, convenience stores, cafes and also local snacks promotion.
+The rest-stops along the highway PTT petrol stations featured clean toilets, convenience stores, cafes and also local snacks pop-up stalls.
 A 5-min break can drag into a 15-min event.
 So three rest stops can add almost an hour to the journey time.
 But as we were on a free and easy schedule, we moved on a leisurely pace with our driver never exceeding the road speed limit.

 Bustling eatery with clean dining ambience.
-When there’s a good crowd, it’s a sign of good food.
+When there’s a good crowd, it’s a sign of good delicious food.

 Khao Kho Wind Farm